Fan Fic / Shadowchasers: Conspiracy

 - The Shadowchasers and many Shadows have a hard time believing in aliens.
 Yolanda calls them out on this, but she doesn't really help her case because she seems totally bonkers.

-- Technically, it isn't the existence of aliens that Edgar is skeptical of (after all, the events of Power Primordial provided the Shadowchasers with proof of such).
+- Technically, it isn't the existence of aliens that Edgar is skeptical of.
 What he finds hard to believe is the idea of an extraterrestrial visitor revealing himself to an earthling and offering to paint her portrait - that is kind of bizarre.

 - Later, Edgar explains that in his long career, he's never seen any evidence of the traditional kind of aliens like The Greys.